NightFright2k19/doom_sbardef/README.md

 **<a href="https://github.com/fabiangreffrath/woof" target= "_blank">Woof!</a> is the intended port for this mod (as there are currently no other "non-Nightdive" ports which support SBARDEF).**<br><br>

 **How to use:**
-1) Unzip the archive into your Woof! installation directory.
-Files will be copied into the proper autoload subdirectories.
+- Unzip the archive into your Woof! installation directory.
+Files will be copied into the proper autoload subdirectories.<br>
-2a) Without extras.wad: Launch Woof! normally.
-2b) With extras.wad: Launch Woof! with command line parameter **-noextras**
+- If you are using *extras.wad*, launch Woof! with command line parameter **-noextras**.
+Otherwise without it.<br>
-3) When ingame, keep pressing F5 until you get to the HUD you want.<br><br>
+- Keep pressing F5 ingame until you get to the HUD you want.<br><br>

 Available variants: